 Davis Projects for Peace is open to all undergraduates at the 76 institutions (including UNC-Chapel Hill) that are part of the Davis United World College Scholars Program.
 Students are invited to design grassroots projects that they will implement during the summer.
-The 100 projects judged to be the most promising and feasible will be funded at $10,000 each.
+Davis Projects for Peace selects 100 projects judged to be the most promising and feasible and funds them at $10,000 each.

 The program is made possible by Kathryn Wasserman Davis, an accomplished internationalist and philanthropist, who celebrated her 100th birthday in 2007 by committing $1 million for 100 projects for peace.
 She was so pleased with the outcome that she has continued funding these projects.
 For more information, visit the Davis Projects for Peace website.

 Each participating institution will select and submit one proposal for funding along with up to two additional proposals to be considered.
 The Carolina Center for Public Service oversees the selection process at UNC-Chapel Hill.